 Grit & Grace Wildlife Rehabilitation was born from my heart and from my love of all animals, both domestic and wild.
 I have been rescuing and rehabbing animals for much of my life (40+ years).
 It wasn’t until 2017, and with the rescue of an orphaned fawn, that I realized the great need for wildlife rehabilitation.
 I acquired the education and the licensing that same year, and Grit & Grace Wildlife Rehabilitation was born.
 In 2019, we were blessed to become a 501c3 non-profit.
-“We” are a team of myself, my husband, my elderly mother in law, my daughter, and two totally amazing volunteers.
+“We” are a team of myself, my husband, my elderly mother in law, my children, and two totally amazing volunteers.

 We rescue, rehabilitate, and release back into the wild, Kentucky’s native wildlife mammals.
 We receive wild mammals of all ages and species.
 These animals come to us as orphaned, abandoned, injured, ill, and displaced.
 They range in age from a few hours old to adults.
 However, our biggest majority of intakes come to us as newborns or just a couple days/weeks old.
 I would estimate that around 90% of our intakes are victims of human intervention… meaning they were the victims of human afflicted injuries or accidents (whether accidental or intentional) leaving them orphaned, injured, sick, or abandoned.
 We’re just trying to give them back what humans have took away from them.